Movatterモバイル変換

 Exercise fatigue

-L-Ornithine supplementation attenuated fatigue in subjects in a placebo-controlled study using a cycle ergometer.
-The results suggested thatL-ornithine has an antifatigue effect in increasing the efficiency of energy consumption and promoting the excretion of ammonia.[6][7]
+L-Ornithine supplementation has been shown to attenuate fatigue in subjects in placebo-controlled studies using a cycle ergometer.
+The results suggest thatL-ornithine may exert an antifatigue effect by increasing the efficiency of energy consumption and promoting the excretion of ammonia.[6][7]

 Weightlifting supplement

-Amino acid supplements, includingL-ornithine, are frequently marketed to bodybuilders and weightlifters with claims for increasing levels ofhuman growth hormone (HGH), muscle mass, and strength.
-A 1993 short 4-day clinical study reported thatL-ornithine in combination withL-arginine andL-lysine at 2 g/d each did not increase HGH.[8]
-A review from 2002 on the topic concluded "The use of specific amino acids to stimulate GH release by athletes is not recommended."[9]
+Amino acid supplements, includingL-ornithine, are frequently marketed to bodybuilders and weightlifters with claims of increasing levels ofhuman growth hormone (HGH), muscle mass, and strength.
+A short, four-day clinical study conducted in 1993 reported thatL-ornithine, in combination withL-arginine andL-lysine at 2 g/day each, did not increase HGH levels.[8]
+A review published in 2002 concluded, "The use of specific amino acids to stimulate GH release by athletes is not recommended."[9]

 Cirrhosis